Abercrombie & Fitch Co. (ANF) Shares Soar Above 1-Year High

 Is It Worth Investing in Abercrombie & Fitch Co.
 (NYSE: ANF) Right Now?

 Abercrombie & Fitch Co.
-(NYSE: ANF) has a higher price-to-earnings ratio of 510.09x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.47.
-Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 2 as “sell.”
+(NYSE: ANF) has a price-to-earnings ratio of 51.22x that is above its average ratio.
+Additionally, the 36-month beta value for ANF is 1.46.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored

 The stock of Abercrombie & Fitch Co.
-(ANF) has seen a 21.40% increase in the past week, with a 28.12% rise in the past month, and a 1.57% gain in the past quarter.
-The volatility ratio for the week is 4.68%, and the volatility levels for the past 30 days are at 3.75% for ANF.
-The simple moving average for the past 20 days is 26.49% for ANF’s stock, with a 30.50% simple moving average for the past 200 days.
+(ANF) has seen a 37.96% increase in the past week, with a 33.39% rise in the past month, and a 6.77% gain in the past quarter.
+The volatility ratio for the week is 7.49%, and the volatility levels for the past 30 days are at 4.81% for ANF.
+The simple moving average for the last 20 days is 29.79% for ANF stock, with a simple moving average of 38.30% for the last 200 days.

 Insider Trading